The School of Creatology

 (1903)

 The School of Creatology acknowledges the Wurundjeri of the Kulin nation, the Traditional Owners of the mountain Country this school is created on, and recognises their continuing connection to land, waters, and communities.
-SoC pays respect to Aboriginal and Torres Strait Islander cultures and to Elders past and present.
+SOC pays respect to Aboriginal and Torres Strait Islander cultures and to Elders past and present.